-At Hospice of Westchester we offer a wide range of Bereavement Services.
+At Hospice of Westchester we offer a wide range of Bereavement Services and memorial events.
 Professional bereavement care is offered to all members of the community in addition to our patient families.
 Our bereavement program operates primarily on funds from contributions and grants.
 Your support is deeply appreciated.

 All of our support groups are facilitated by professionals with experience in grief counseling.
-Groups are loss-specific, run for 8-10 weeks, and are repeated every few months.
+Groups are loss-specific, and are repeated every few months.
 An assessment is required for group participation.
 Current groups are:

-- Adult loss of Parent or Siblings – evenings
+- Adult loss of Parent – evenings for 8 weeks

 - Flying Solo – for women who have been widowed for at least one year, with the focus on adapting to both challenges and opportunities in their new lives.

-Individual bereavement counseling is often suggested during the early stages of grief.
+Individual Bereavement Counseling – Individual counseling is often suggested during the early stages of grief.
 Counseling is available to hospice families and community members after a required assessment.
 Bereavement coordinators are available to help you through what can be a difficult transition after losing a loved one.

 - Coping with the Holidays — Holiday time can be difficult when grieving.
-We offer an annual workshop to provide support and suggestions to help you through the holidays in November and December.
+We offer an annual workshop to provide support and suggestions to help you through Thanksgiving and the Winter Holiday Season.
 You can choose to attend a workshop either in November during the day or in December in the evening.
 Please call for days and times.

 - Memorial Butterfly Release — A Celebration of Life Gathering — For many years Hospice of Westchester has held an annual memorial service for both our hospice families and the community.
 Memorial Butterfly Releases are held in early June at The Wainwright House in Rye.
 This Ceremony provides an opportunity to honor our loved ones with the release of a monarch butterfly.